Washington Court Records

 Under Section 10.97.060 of the Revised Code of Washington (RCW), the law sets standards and criteria that individuals must meet before requesting that the court seals or expunges a record.
 It is important to note that as of October 2020, Washington only allows the expungement of non-conviction data, and the individual must meet other criteria such as:

-• The record must consist of only non-conviction data;
+- The record must consist of only non-conviction data;

-• The individual is applying at least two years after the court entered a disposition favorable to the defendant;
+- The individual is applying at least two years after the court entered a disposition favorable to the defendant;

-• The individual is applying at least three years after the date of arrest, issuance of a citation, or warrant that did not result in a conviction;
+- The individual is applying at least three years after the date of arrest, issuance of a citation, or warrant that did not result in a conviction;

-• The individual is not applying to expunge or seal records of a deferred disposition or similar diversion;
+- The individual is not applying to expunge or seal records of a deferred disposition or similar diversion;

-• The individual does not have prior convictions for a felony or gross misdemeanor; and
+- The individual does not have prior convictions for a felony or gross misdemeanor; and

-• The individual has not been arrested for or indicted during the intervening period.
+- The individual has not been arrested for or indicted during the intervening period.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that may be useful for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-• The name of the person involved in the record, unless said person is a juvenile
+- The name of the person involved in the record, unless said person is a juvenile

-• The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+- The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Because of this, record availability cannot be guaranteed.

 How to Seal a Criminal Record in Washington